sudo-project/sudo/INSTALL.md

         Sudoers option: ignore_dot

     --with-insults
-        Define this if you want to be insulted for typing an incorrect password just like the original sudo(8).
-This is off by default.
+        Define this if you want to be insulted by default for typing an incorrect password just like the original sudo(8).
+        Insults may be optionally disabled in the sudoers file.
         Sudoers option: insults

+    --with-insults=no, --without-insults
+        By default, sudo will include support for insults that can be enabled via the sudoers file.
+However, if --with-insults=no is used, no insults will be available, even if enabled in sudoers.

     --with-insults=disabled
-        Include support for insults but disable them unless explicitly enabled in sudoers.
+        Include support for insults but disable them unless explicitly enabled in the sudoers file.
+This is the default.
         Sudoers option: !insults

     --with-iologdir[=DIR]